adam2392/eegio/README.md

 Stores configuration files for the EDP and HARDCODED settings.
 Stores utility and helper functions.

 2. format/
 Stores class objects for how the EDP should preformat any incoming raw data.
 This defines the interface for the raw time series eeg, neuroimaging, and clinical metadata.

 3. loaders/
-This defines code that links together different parts of the EDP API to allow easy data pipelines to be setup.
+This defines code that links together different parts of the eegio API to allow easy data pipelines to be setup.

-I define preformat pipeline, neuroimaging pipeline, TBD.
+4. writers/
+This defines writers of data

+5. dataset_test/
+A dataset tester that is hardcoded to check quality of certain labeling and annotations.

 # Documentation